GREGORY P. STRAUSS

 Lab Website: Translational Affective Neuroscience Laboratory

-Editorial board: Schizophrenia Bulletin.
-Professional roles: Chair of the Program Committee of the National Academy of Neuropsychology (Program Chair, NAN 2014 meeting), member of the Publication Committee for the National Academy of Neuropsychology, Representative to the Federation of Associations in Behavioral & Brain Sciences (FABBS) for the Society for Research in Psychopathology.
+Editorial boards: Schizophrenia Bulletin and Journal of Abnormal Psychology (starting 2015).
+Professional roles: Chair, Program Committee of the National Academy of Neuropsychology; Member, Publication Committee, National Academy of Neuropsychology, Representative to the Federation of Associations in Behavioral & Brain Sciences (FABBS) for the Society for Research in Psychopathology.
 Professional memberships include: The Society for Research in Psychopathology, National Academy of Neuropsychology, and American Psychological Association.

 Philosophy of Graduate Training:

-Mentoring students is a very rewarding aspect of being a faculty member.
-I consider graduate students junior colleagues and enjoy working closely with them to facilitate multiple aspects of their professional development.
 My ultimate goal as a mentor is to prepare my graduate students to pursue their chosen career paths in Psychology.
 As part of this process, I encourage my students to develop a sound theoretical knowledge base in our area of work, gain methodological expertise in the use of cognitive neuroscience methods (e.g., ERP, eye-tracking), build basic research skills (e.g., programming, writing, statistics), and develop strong clinical abilities that will facilitate their clinical research and practice (e.g., diagnostic and symptom interviewing, neuropsychology).
 I emphasize the importance of developing a niche area and help my students plan and design a series of independent studies that build upon one another, with the goal of creating their own independent program of research.
-I also invest time in the professional development of my students via regular meetings to discuss strategies for success at different stages of academic and clinical psychology careers, and by encouraging them to attend scientific meetings where they can present research and make connections with others in the field.
+I also invest time in the professional development of my students via regular meetings to discuss strategies for success at different stages of academic careers, and by encouraging them to attend scientific meetings where they can present research and make connections with others in the field.
 Students who plan to pursue a career in research will be a strong fit for this lab.